 The preparation of these financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the current period.
-Significant accounting estimates include determining the useful lives of its capital assets and website development costs, the amount of accrued liabilities and the value of in-kind donations and expenses.
-These estimates are reviewed periodically and adjustments are made to income as appropriate in the year they become known.
+Significant accounting estimates include determining the amount of accrued liabilities and the value of in-kind donations and expenses.
+These estimates are reviewed periodically and adjustments are made to operations as appropriate in the year they become known.